nearst/laconia/packages/laconia-test/README.md

 * Console.log your Lambda logs on invocation error
 * Spy on indirect Lambda invocations

-The example of an automatic Lambda logs and augmented stacktrace print out:
+The example of an automatic Lambda logs and augmented stacktrace print out when your Lambda is invoked with laconia-test:

 ```js
 ...